SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-quickest-way-to-get-your-windows-soe-up-and-running/rule.md

 5. Install and run a Chocolatey script to get most of the software
 6. Install any software not supported by Chocolatey
 7. In case you lose your laptop, it is a good idea to stick a business card to the underneath
-8. For branding, stick your company sticker to the laptop - or even better, a custom skin
+8. For branding, stick your company sticker to the laptop - or even better, a custom skin - see [Do you brand your assets?](https://www.ssw.com.au/rules/brand-your-assets/)

 ![Figure: Example login/branding script](login-script.png)